jason-weirather/cio-mass-cytometry/README.md

 ## Example

-Jupyter notebooks saved in `notebooks/` contain all the steps to work through a CyTOF project in your working directory.
-All steps assume you have a fully capable environment needed by this pipeline installed, such as Docker, but it can run from a local install.
 We'll describe and link each step in the analysis here:

+Jupyter notebooks saved in `notebooks/` contain all the steps to work through a CyTOF project.
+To get started you can clone this repository, and copy the `notebooks/` folder into your working directory and work from there.

+All steps assume you have a fully capable environment needed by this pipeline installed; using the Docker may be the easiest way to set up your environment.

 ### [notebooks/00 - Python - Stage example data.ipynb](https://github.com/jason-weirather/cio-mass-cytometry/blob/main/notebooks/00%20-%20Python%20-%20Stage%20example%20data.ipynb)